on Lower Back Pain

 Medical viewpoint is different to ours - check research below

 Doctors or chiropractors may have told you that you have disc degeneration or a bulging disc and you have to take medication or to have regular adjustments.
-However this may not be causing you pain, as we all have some level of disc degeneration.
+However this may not be causing you pain, as we all have some level of disc degeneration, but no pain!

 The table below show the meta-analysis research results done in 2015, a total of 3300 people who had no symptoms of pain.
 That means they do not have any back pain, but the research showed they have degeneration and bulging discs, even younger people.